Seth-Buchanan/arrayify.nvim/README.md

 First move cursor to location where you want the array.
 ```
 :Arrayify⏎
-Example: This⏎
+Element: This⏎
-Example: is⏎
+Element: is⏎
-Example: an⏎
+Element: an⏎
-Example: example⏎
+Element: example⏎
-Example: ⏎
+Element: ⏎

 ```
 ```